 Incubation, Innovation, and Equity

-The Office of Educational Opportunity authorizes public schools.
-Our role is to solicit and review public school proposals and then hold those who operate public schools that we authorize accountable to students, families, professional educators, and taxpayers.
+We help create new school partnerships and opportunities.
+Our role is to solicit and review public charter school proposals and then hold those who operate public schools that we authorize accountable to students, families, professional educators, and taxpayers.

-When we review proposals for schools, we may say “yes” if the concept meets at least one of our three thresholds for authorization: incubating a new educational experience, making innovations to existing educational options, or increasing educational equity for all students.
+When we review proposals for schools, we may say “yes” if the concept meets our three thresholds for authorization: incubating a new educational experience, making innovations to existing educational options, and increasing educational equity for all students.